 America's Psychic Challenge

-Lizzy CaplanI'm always wary of the perennially single cute smart girl in the ensemble sitcom, as they're clearly meant for male audience members like myself to crush over, without having to factor in some boyfriend, but Lizzy's character is an exception.
-She's cute, fun, a genius comedienne, and adorable beyond description.
+Lizzy CaplanI'm always wary of the perennially single cute smart girl in the ensemble sitcom, as they're clearly meant for male audience members like myself to crush over, without having to factor in some boyfriend to be jealous over, or kids and domestic life to bore us to death, but I'm also highly responsive to that approach.
+Lizzy Caplan is a great example - cute, fun, a genius comedienne, and adorable beyond description.
 Here's what she said about landing the gig on this STARS comedy (avail. on Netflix streaming):

 It was starting like three days after I found out about it and I just gunned for it, because it's ten episodes and it's hilarious people with a whole lot of freedom.
 You're definitely not pandering for huge ratings or anything, so it's the sweetest kind of gig.Sweetest gig, for the sweetest girl!